 The community of Overtown in Miami, Florida was a thriving black community and once considered the “Harlem of the South.”
-Coincidentally, it was wiped off the map when I-95 was built displacing 10,000 people in the process.
+Coincidentally, it was wiped off the map when I-95 was built displacing over 10,000 people in the process.4

 When highways did not directly destroy minority neighborhoods, the new highways were often built right between black and white communities, serving as a physical racial barrier.

 Inversely, wealthy neighborhoods in Washington DC and New York City were successfully able to block and cancel planned highway constructions through their neighborhoods.
 The influence and power held by the well off left disenfranchised communities to bear the worst of the new highway system.

 Though there were many positive effects and developments of the Interstate Highway System, it did not come without its downsides.

 To learn more about US history, check out this timeline of the history of the United States.